lindsaygelle/slice/README.md

 ```

 ### Contains
+Checks if a value exists in the slice.
 ```Go
 s := &slice.Slice[string]{"apple", "banana", "cherry"}
 containsBanana := s.Contains("banana") // containsBanana is true
 ```

 ### ContainsMany
+Checks if multiple values exist in the slice and returns a boolean slice indicating their presence.
 ```Go
 s := &slice.Slice[int]{1, 2, 3, 4, 5}
 result := s.ContainsMany(2, 4, 6) // result will be [true, true, false]
 ```

 ### Delete
+Safely removes an element from the slice by index.
 ```Go
 s := &slice.Slice[int]{1, 2, 3, 4, 5}
 s.Delete(2) // s is now [1, 2, 4, 5]
 ```

 ### DeleteFunc
+Safely removes elements from the slice based on a provided predicate function.
 ```Go
 s := &slice.Slice[int]{1, 2, 3, 4, 5}
 even := func(i int, value int) bool { return value%2 == 0 }